7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.md

 ---
 slug: 'how-to-get-best-price-on-udemy-courses'
-title: 'How to buy Udemy courses at the best price?'
+title: 'How to Buy Udemy Courses at the Best Price?'
 category: 'knowledge'
 subCategory: 'education'
-excerpt: 'If you want to learn a new thing, the first online course platform may be Udemy.
-You can find almost any courses you can imagine here, such as: language, art, music, fitness, programming, business, Teaching, productivity, etc. So, how to buy Udemy courses in the cheapest way?'
+excerpt: 'If you want to learn something new, the first online course platform you might think of is Udemy.
+You can find almost any course imaginable here, such as language, art, music, fitness, programming, business, teaching, productivity, and more.
+So, how can you buy Udemy courses at the cheapest price?'
 coverImage: '/assets/posts/how-to-get-best-price-on-udemy-courses.jpg'
 publishedAt: '2021-07-22'
 updatedAt: '2021-07-22'
 ogImage:
   url: '/assets/posts/how-to-get-best-price-on-udemy-courses.jpg'
-credentials: ['Took 30+Udemy courses', 'Read 20+ articles']
+credentials: ['Took 30+ Udemy courses', 'Read 20+ articles']
-keywords: 'Udemy課程, 省錢技巧'
+keywords: 'Udemy courses, money-saving tips'
 recommendations:
   [
     {
-      title: 'Udemy official new customer offer',
+      title: 'Udemy Official New Customer Offer',
       link: 'https://abzcoupon.com/track/clicks/4546/ce2bc2b79e0123ddefcda67f8835ce13286c4ec17cebf0ab416db6006302?subid_1=&subid_2=&subid_3=&subid_4=&subid_5=&t=https%3A%2F%2Fwww.udemy.com%2F',
       src: 'Udemy',
     },